 Copyright of all submitted papers will rest with the Air and Space Power Centre.
 All papers may be published on the Air and Space Power website.
-Those deemed of suitable quality, may be promoted.
+Those deemed of suitable quality, may be promoted over social media.
 Unless requested otherwise the author's name will be used on published content.